funkhaus/fh-components/README.md

 *   Sticks the bottom edge of an element to the bottom edge of the screen.
 Like position: sticky, but keeps the element stuck.
 *   Jittery in Firefox and Safari.
 Works in Chrome.

+## `draggable`

+**Notes**

+*   Gives the user access to mousedowm/move/up events and deltas.
+*   User needs to full functionality in arguments - directive just handles communicating data to those events.

+**Arguments**

+*   `dragStart`: Function, default null.
+Called when the user clicks on an element.
+Takes two arguments, the event itself and an object with the clientX and clientY properties in `x` and `y`.
+*   `drag`: Function, default null.
+Called when the user clicks on an element.
+Takes two arguments, the event itself and an object with:
+    *   `lastPos`: the clientX and clientY properties in `x` and `y`
+    *   `delta`: the change in pixels between this frame and the previous.
+*   `dragStop`: Function, default null.
+Called when the user releases a click on an element.
+Takes two arguments, the event itself and an object with the clientX and clientY properties in `x` and `y`.

 ## `full-height`